Click here to download the 2016-17 Annual Report in PDF format

-The District is committed to providing students opportunities to excel in academics, athletics, and the arts.
+The district is committed to providing all students with opportunities to excel in academics, athletics, and the arts.

-- The Half Hollow Hills Art Department is excited to announce a winner in the prestigious Long Island Arts Alliance Scholar Artist Program for 2012-13.
+- The Half Hollow Hills Art Department is proud to announce numerous winners this year in local and national art contests.
 Click for details

 - All district buildings have earned high mastery and proficiency rates on all three Regents exams, as well as the 3rd through 8th grade New York State mathematics assessments.